mattermost/mattermost-handbook/contributors/onboarding/staff-onboarding-guide/engineer-onboarding.md

 * Meet the team
   * Meet with a different team member for 30 minutes each day
 * Meet with your dev lead
-  * Meet for at least 10-15 minutes everyday
+  * Meet for at least 10-15 minutes each day
 * Attend weekly team/company meetings to get the feeling for them
   * Sprint Planning
   * Company All Hands